-$p{\rm T}$ and rapidity.
-These are important measurements to elucidate, in particular, the importance of recombination processes in the ${\rm J}/\psi$ yields.

-- The statistics for high $E{\rm T}$ jet measurements above 100 GeV are enhanced by a factor of 20 thanks to the HLT, extending the $E{\rm T}$ reach by nearly a factor of two (up to $E{\rm T}\approx 0.5$ TeV), using a yield of 10^4 jets as benchmark.
+- as a function of $p{\rm T}$, which is expected to provide information about the initial temperature of the medium produced in heavy ion collisions (figure 5.4) will only be possible using the HLT selection. - The J/ψ statistics on tape, increased by about a factor 10 thanks to the HLT, will allow differential studies as a function of centrality, reaction plane (path length), p_T and rapidity.
+These are important measurements to elucidate, in particular, the importance of recombination processes in the J/ψ yields [129]. - The statistics for high $E{\rm T}$ jet measurements above 100 GeV are enhanced by a factor of 20 thanks to the HLT, extending the $E{\rm T}$ reach by nearly a factor of two (up to $E{\rm T}\approx 0.5$ TeV), using a yield of 10^4 jets as benchmark.
 These well-defined jets provide a qualitatively new tool for understanding the transport properties of QCD matter, giving the largest lever arm for testing different models of the interaction of a fast parton with the medium.
 Experience in pp collisions and our own model studies show that a large sample of jet events and highly differential studies will be necessary to calibrate these new experimental tools.
-Measurements of the nuclear modification factors of charged hadron spectra up to $p{\rm T}=300$ GeV/c will greatly benefit from the jet-triggered event sample.
-Predictions of current theoretical models of parton interactions with a strongly-coupled medium diverge in shape from each other in the region above $p{\rm T}>50$ GeV/c (see Fig. 1.17). - Although studies are still ongoing, the rates for Z^0 production or for composite channels (such as Z^0 +jet correlations) show that these measurements will only be feasible using an efficient trigger (see Section 7.4).
+Measurements of the nuclear modification factors of charged hadron spectra up to $p{\rm T} = 300~{\rm GeV/c}$ will greatly benefit from the jet-triggered event sample.
+Predictions of current theoretical models of parton interactions with a strongly-coupled medium diverge in shape from each other in the region above $p{\rm T} > 50~{\rm GeV/c}$ (see figure 1.17). - Although studies are still ongoing, the rates for Z^0 production or for composite channels (such as Z^0 + jet correlations) show that these measurements will only be feasible using an efficient trigger (see Section 7.4).
 Composite channels with a clear jet energy tag will be critical for calibrating the jet-finding performance in pp or peripheral PbPb events and for obtaining a qualitatively new handle on partonic energy loss in more central PbPb collisions.

+Chapter 6.
 Quarkonia and heavy-quarks

-6.1 Quarkonia
+6.1.
+Quarkonia